Home

 From 1794 - Papers of the Campbell family, Earls of Breadalbane

 The 'Papers of the Campbell family, Earls of Breadalbane', dating from 1306 to 1908 (Archives of Scotland reference GD112) include references to Robertsons along the southern side of Loch Tay, east of Ardeonaig, as follows.
-Further research needs to be undertaken to identify where the Robertsons listed above actually farmed.
+Further research needs to be undertaken to identify if or how any of these people are related to the other Robertsons described on this page.

 1812 - Death of the Reverend James Robertson (born 1740)

-Mid 1810s - Duncan Robertson return to Scotland from Jamaica, marries
+Mid 1810s - Duncan Robertson senior returns to Scotland from Jamaica, marries Susan Stewart

-Duncan Robertson was the youngest child of Robert and Janet Robertson (nee Guild).
+Duncan Robertson (born 1756) was the youngest child of Robert and Janet Robertson (nee Guild).
 He returned from Jamaica before 1818.

 The following (slightly edited) details about Duncan Robertson, dated October 2011, was found on the website: http://memento-mori-scotland.blogspot.fr/2011/10/robertson-family.html.
 Permission to use this material has not yet been received.

 Dr. Duncan Robertson is documented to have purchased, for just under two thousand pounds, the seventy acre Broomage Estate at Larbert.
-The estate had an existing six bedroomed mansion house which he extended by adding a lodge and two wings and re-named ‘Carronvale’.
+The estate had an existing six bedroomed mansion house which he extended by adding a lodge and two wings and re-named ‘Carronvale’ (as it was likely on or near the Carron River).
 Much of the interior was furnished with mahogany which is said to have been sourced from his plantation in Jamaica.

-In November 1818, Duncan married Susan Anne (or Anna) Jane Stewart, daughter of Colonel Robert Stewart of Fincastle in Callander.
+Om 15 November 1818, Duncan married Susan Anne (or Anna) Jane Stewart, daughter of Colonel Robert Stewart of Fincastle in Callander.
+(Ref 336/20/156).
 They had three children, all believed to have been born in Edinburgh:

 Duncan Robertson (born 1756) died in Edinburgh on 12 February 1824 and was buried at Larbert churchyard.
-(Source: Peter Durbin, a descendent of James).
+(Source: Peter Durbin, a descendent of James, and also the Memento-Mori website).

-It may not have been possible for their mother to maintain the estate.
+It may not have been possible for Duncan and James' mother to maintain the estate.
 Carronvale was advertised ‘for rent’ in 1826 and again in 1827.
 The Stirling Journal of 2 March 1826 advertised the house as follows:

 Modern, containing a dining room, drawing room, parlour, library, and a number of bedrooms, and other conveniences, all in the best order, having been lately painted and thoroughly repaired.
 The offices were large and complete and the Garden contained up-wards of a Scots Acre, well enclosed with Birch Walls, and completely stocked with Fruit Trees in full bearing.